jamogriff/dotfiles/README.md

 $HOME sweet $HOME (inspired by Jess Archer)

 ## Get Started

+These dotfiles provide setup for desktop and TTY computers.

+### Desktop Computer

-Running the `install-config` script will install fonts, config files and will switch the Escape and Caps Lock keys.
+Running the `init/desktop/install-config` script will install fonts, config files and will switch the Escape and Caps Lock keys.
 (If you you want to keep your Caps Lock key then run `gsettings reset org.gnome.desktop.input-sources xkb-options`).
-Running the `install-terminal` script will install the Kitty terminal emulator.
+Running the `init/desktop/install-terminal` script will install the Kitty terminal emulator.
 Running `install-nvim` will install Neovim and all of its plugins and tailored configurations.
 *Note that I would probably run those scripts in that order, but it may not matter*

+### TTY Computer

+Run `init/tty/install-config` to install TMUX, scripts and nvim config.
+Run `install-nvim` to install Neovim.
+Note that you'll likely need to set `export TERM=xterm-256color` in you `~/.zshrc`file.

 ## System Prereq's
 For proper setup of everything you must have the following installed on a Linux computer: